Course-Brains/roguelike/COMMANDS.md

         upgrade \[upgrade\]
             Sets it to an Upgrade which grants the given \[upgrade\].
-            Valid upgrades are as in the upgrade command No, you cannot create spells using this because they require a caster
+            Valid upgrades are as in the upgrade command No, you cannot create spells using this because they are not pieces

 load\_next
     Loads the next level